anjlab/anjlab-tapestry-commons/anjlab-tapestry-quartz/README.md

    }
    ```

- 2. `@Inject` instance of `org.quartz.Scheduler` to your services and schedule the job for execution:
+ 2. `@Inject` instance of `org.quartz.Scheduler` to your page/service and schedule the job for execution:

     ``` java
         JobDetail job = JobBuilder.newJob(HelloJob.class).build();